brandlab-au/node-todo/README.md

 - data working online
 - 'mongodb://localhost/meanstacktutorials'

+# wed 14th changed server.js to use remoteUrl from local.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.